dianisley/PythonfromZerotoHero/Scipy Statistical Python/README.md

 [NumPy/SciPy docstrings](https://numpydoc.readthedocs.io/en/latest/format.html) is one of the four primary types of docstrings avalable.

+## Documenting Functions and Methods

+Using this syntax, a `numpydoc` style docstring for a function or method is made up of the following elements:

+- A short description of what the function or class does
+- A section named `Parameters` that explains the object’s input parameters
+- A section named `Returns` that explains that function’s output
+- Any of the following “optional sections”:
+  - `Examples`: This section is optional, but strongly recommended and encouraged.
+Within the section we would include one or more examples for how to use the object.
+  - `Notes`: This section provides additional details that help the user understand the function, but were not included in the short description at the beginning.
+This might include a description of the algorithm or mathematics underlying the function.
+  - `References : If any journal articles, books, or other publications or 3rd party code were consulted when writing the function, this should be documented in this section.
+  - `Raises`: if the function/class might raise an exception when called, the exception along with cases under which the exception is raised should be documented.
+  - `See Also`: if the function/class is related to another object, we should specify this relation in a See Also section.

 For instance after importing the stats module you can run the following code:

     help(scipy.stats.bayes_mvs)